 Landscaping plays many different roles in the District.
-Flowers and greenery are an attractive addition to District streets, while shade trees lining boulevards shape neighborhoods and define the city's image.
-Green lawns contribute to an open character that distinguishes Washington from other cities.
-Strategic placement of trees and other vegetation provide postcard-perfect views of monuments, and residential streets flanked by green areas create a park-like setting on many blocks.
+Flowers and greenery are an attractive addition to District streets, while shade trees lining boulevards shape neighborhoods and define the

 Public parking is the area dedicated to landscaping between the sidewalk and property line.